How to Sue If You're Assaulted by Police or Prison Guards

 The Difference Between Police and Prison Abuse Cases

 While both prison guard and police abuse cases are tried under the same law, there are some differences.
 The Prison Litigation Reform Act limits prisoners’ ability to bring cases.
-You must have a physical injury, and you cannot bring a case while you’re in custody.
+You must have a physical injury, and you cannot bring a case while you’re in custody at a federal or state prison.

 “If you’re illegally strip-searched and you have no physical injury, you cannot bring a case while you’re in custody,” Friedman says.
 “But if you’re in jail and you’re released, whether it’s the next day or six months, as long as it’s within the statute of limitations, the Prison Litigation Reform Act does not apply.”